Stability in Quasineutral Plasmas with Thermalized Electrons

-The main new steps required compared to \cite{ChenChen} are: \begin{enumerate}[label=(\roman*)] \item To handle the fact that the electric field depends on $\rho$ through the nonlinear Poisson-Boltzmann equation rather than a linear Poisson equation---we will do this by using the \emph{splitting} of the field $E = \bar E + \widehat E$; and \item To quantify carefully the dependence of constants on $\e$ in the quasineutral scaling.
+The main new steps required compared to \cite{ChenChen} are: \begin{enumerate}[label=(\roman*)] \item To handle the fact that the electric field depends on $\rho$ through the nonlinear Poisson--Boltzmann equation rather than a linear Poisson equation.
+We will do this by using the \emph{splitting} of the field $E = \bar E + \widehat E$, $\bar E = - \nabla \bar U$ and $\widehat E = - \nabla \widehat U$ for $\bar U, \widehat U$ as defined in Equation \eqref{def:Usplit-3D}; and \item To quantify carefully the dependence of constants on $\e$ in the quasineutral scaling.
 For this we will need to revisit the arguments of \cite{ChenChen} in detail. \end{enumerate}

 First, we relate estimates on the moments to estimates on the electric field.
 The Coulomb kernel in the three-dimensional torus is the function $K_{\bt^3}$ defined by $K_{\bt^3} = - \nabla G_{\bt^3}$, \be - \Delta G_{\bt^3} = \delta_0 - 1 \qquad \text{in} \; \bt^3 . \ee We note the following result for convolutions against $K_{\bt^3}$.
 The case $q = +\infty$ is proved in \cite[Lemma 4.5.4]{Hormander}; the general case can be proved using a similar interpolation argument.